midtown-ai/glossary/glossary/s.md

 # Self-Consistency Prompting

- ~ a [prompt engineering technique] that improves over [Chain Of Thought (COT)][COT] prompting
+ ~ a [prompt engineering technique] that improves over [Chain-Of-Thought (COT) prompting][COT]

  Self-consistency aims "to replace the naive greedy decoding used in chain-of-thought prompting".
-The idea is to sample multiple, diverse reasoning paths through few-shot CoT, and use the generations to select the most consistent answer.
-This helps to boost the performance of CoT prompting on tasks involving arithmetic and commonsense reasoning.
+The idea is to sample multiple, diverse reasoning paths through few-shot [CoT], and use the generations to select the most consistent answer.
+This helps to boost the performance of [CoT prompting] on tasks involving arithmetic and commonsense reasoning.

  ```
 Q: There are 15 trees in the grove.
 Grove workers will plant trees in the grove today.
 After they are done,